 - 60% of all Floridians with hundreds of thousands of Delta travel miles respond to miles and ticket discount promotions to European destinations in the USA summer months.

-- A big chunk of loyal Spirit Airline customers jumped ship in the COVID-19 crisis when the airline didn’t mandate an empty middle seat on flights.
+- A big chunk of loyal Spirit Airlines customers jumped ship in the COVID-19 crisis when the airline didn’t mandate an empty middle seat on flights.

 Consult Sogolytics when you’re ready for behavioral segmentation